KatePaulauskas/Project-one/README.md

 - __Contact Page__

   - The Contact page offers an opportunity to get in touch with the business for inquiries and additional questions.
-It includes a contact form with a full validation and an image of Barley Cove beach, which adapts its width to the size of the screen.
+It includes a contact form with full validation and an image of Barley Cove Beach, which adapts its width to the size of the screen.

     ![Contact Page](media/contact-page.png)